lwbhahahaha/Image-Registration/README.md

 # Retrive Result
 For example, to retrive the registered images for study `Flow20_acq1`, you should navigate to `with_motion` -> `Flow20_acq1` -> `REGISTERED` -> `reg`.
 You should see two `****.nii` files.
 These are the registered images for v1 and v2 in Nifty format.
 If you don't see these files, contact Wenbo for a solution.

-(Wenbo is still developing part of the code to 1. convert the outputs to DICOM format; 2.align the orientation to match the orignal input images.; This Github repo and README will be updated.)